Geodocs.dev

 Common Mistakes

-2. Missing structured data — Without Product schema, AI can't extract pricing and specs
+2. Missing structured data — without Product schema, AI can't reliably extract pricing and specs.

-4. Image-only specifications — AI can't read specs in images; use text tables
+4. Image-only specifications — AI can't read specs hidden in images; mirror in HTML/JSON-LD.

-5. Dynamic pricing without markup — Use Offer schema with current pricing
+5. Dynamic pricing without markup — use Offer schema with current pricing and availability.

 Implementation Checklist